-Mr. Lewis files this Appeal under protest.
+Mr. Lewis files this Notice of Defense under protest.
 Mr. Lewis is not volunteering, not consenting, and not waiving his rights.
 He appears involuntarily, under compulsion.

-II.
-Property Right Vested, Right to a Full Due Process Adjudicative Hearing in Superior Court Before Any Reduction in Pension
+II.Property Right Vested, Right to a Full Due Process Adjudicative Hearing in Superior Court Before Any Reduction in Pension, Reduction is Inappropriate